atarantini/dns-stress/README.rst

  dns-stress
 ============

-With dns-stress you can guess domains and stress your current DNS server.
+With dns-stress you can guess/discovery domains and stress your current DNS server.
 It's sound a bit useless but is a good way for me to learn about JavaScript, NodeJS and networking.

 Usage
 ^^^^^